Entry and judging criteria

 Entry criteria

-• Transpower is the organiser and sponsor of the Transpower Engineering and Technology Excellence Awards which are open to any Transpower Team or individual employee and any Transpower Engineering Consultant, Service Provider regardless of size as long as the Transpower engineering and or technology they have been engaged or employed on has been carried out within the last 3 years*.
+• Transpower is the organiser and sponsor of the Transpower Engineering and Technology Excellence Awards which are open to any Transpower team or individual employee and any Transpower engineering consultant, contractor or service provider regardless of company size, provided the Transpower engineering and or technology they have been engaged or employed on has been carried out within the last three years*.

 • Third party award nominations must be made with the full knowledge and co-operation of the nominated organisation/nominee.